Restigouche River: History

 The name Restigouche may have been derived from the Mi'gmaq name Listuguj for the First Nations band that lives in the area around the Restigouche River.
 Lustagooch probably indicates "good river".
 Both spellings have been used from earliest times: Restigoch (Jesuit Relations, 1642); Ristigouche (Denys, 1672); Restigousche (Des Barres, 1778).

 Home to the Mi'gmaq Nation for centuries, the Restigouche watershed is a land of many mountains and unspoiled vistas, as well as significant timber resources.
 French settlers established several communities on its banks during the 17th and 18th centuries but the area remained largely void of European settlement until the decades following the French and Indian War.
 The Battle of Restigouche was a naval action between British and French forces which was fought on the river in 1760 during the latter stages of the war.
 Those French vessels were to supply Quebec with supplies and ammunition following the loss of the battle of the Plains of Abraham, but since the ships never made it, the city never had a chance to be retaken.

 The establishment of the colony of New Brunswick for United Empire Loyalists refugees following the American Revolutionary War saw modest influx of several families to the area but the most significant impact came from Scottish settlers following the Highland Clearances.
 Many Scottish families found work in the infancy of the timber industry and were at the forefront of industrialization of the forests throughout the 19th and early 20th centuries.
 The Restigouche River and its tributaries became a highway for log drives, bringing timber to the dozens of sawmills at Campbellton, and Dalhousie.
 Further industrialization saw pulp and paper mills established in those communities by the 1930s to take advantage of the Restigouche watershed's timber resources.

 Salmon fishing

-The river is world-renowned for its Atlantic salmon fishing.
+The river is a destination for Atlantic salmon fishing.
 Fly fishing/angling has become a significant source of revenue for many outfitters in the region and a 55 km of the Restigouche has been designated part of the Canadian Heritage Rivers System.

 According to Restigouche Lodge between 15,000 and 25,000 salmon enter the Restigouche each year, which attracts anglers from all over the world.
 While many Atlantic salmon are reluctant to strike, the Restigouche variety are aggressive, and once hooked, they fight hard and are highly acrobatic.

 The Restigouche River is known for its exclusivity, clear water and large Atlantic salmon.
 Fish over 40 lb pounds are landed somewhere on the Restigouche every year; salmon weights in the high 20 to 30 lb range are considered common.
 Early spring through the end of June is the best time for catching these salmon.